 We already addressed vertical gardens outdoors and vertical gardens indoors, today we’ll talk about an idea (one of 59) that students had regarding sustainability: vertical farming in schools.

-Apart from providing fresh, locally produced fruit, herbs and vegetables; there is the extra value that teachers can simultaneously educate students about agriculture, food systems, and environmental stewardship.
+Apart from providing fresh, locally produced fruit, herbs and vegetables; there is the extra value that teachers can simultaneously educate students about sustainable agriculture, food systems, and environmental stewardship.

 Let’s see how schools could embrace and integrate vertical farming, and what the added values are for the schools, teachers, students and the community.